glamorous/TMDb-PHP-API/README.markdown

 We didn't find any bugs (yet).
 If you find one, please inform us with the issue tracker on [github](http://github.com/glamorous/TMDb-PHP-API/issues).

 ## Changelog ##

+**TMDb 0.9.10 - 10/12/2010**

+- [bug] Code give a warning with a version below 5.3 so a little code change had to happen to fix that issue.
+We support PHP 5.2.x

 **TMDb 0.9.9 - 09/11/2010**